mosaic-design-system/docs/src/forms/input.md

       ## What is an Input?

-      An **Input** enables users to input data as part of collecting information in a form.
+      An **Input** enables users to type data as part of collecting information in a form.

       - - -